reduxjs/redux/docs/recipes/MigratingToRedux.md

 ## From Backbone

-Sorry, you’ll need to rewrite your model layer.
+Backbone's model layer is way too different compared with Redux one, so one possible option is to rewrite your app's model layer from scratch.
-It’s way too different!
+Or you can use [backone-redux](https://github.com/redbooth/backbone-redux) that will help you with migrating and/or using Backbone and Redux together.